The Murphia List 2026 - the Irish talent in London's food and drink scene right now

 CEO: Green & Fortune

 In his early career, John was MD of Corrigan Restaurants and CEO of the London caterer, Searcy’s.
 In 2008, he launched Green & Fortune with the opening of Kings Place in Kings Cross.
 There, he set up Rotunda Bar and Restaurant as well as Kings Place Events.
-Across town at Sea Containers, his company operates restaurant, bar, event and roof terrace spaces.
-His company is also behind the hospitality operation at Central Hall Westminster and Rose Court Events space with spectacular views over the river on the South Bank.
-He’s also a partner with Richard Corrigan and Tony Gibney in Daffodil Mulligan and its downstairs bar, Gibney's London as well as being an investor in The Dally, a member’s club in Islington and a founder of Patina Bakery in Edinburgh
+Amongst other venues, his company is also behind the hospitality operation at Central Hall Westminster.
+Later this year they’ll launch a myriad of facilities at the new London Museum in Smithfield, including a new bar operation, a restaurant and cafe.
+He is also a partner with Richard Corrigan and Tony Gibney in Daffodil Mulligan and its downstairs bar, Gibney's London as well as being a founder of Patina Bakery in Edinburgh and investor in other restaurant projects.

 Pubs and bars